Commencement Ceremony FAQs

 How can I get pictures?
 Back to Top

-GradImages will take pictures of graduates as they receive their diplomas from President Yam and after they leave the stage.
+GradImages will take pictures of graduates as they approach the stage, receive their diplomas from the President, and immediately after they leave the stage.

 No one will be permitted near the stage to take photos during the ceremony.
 Guests may take photographs from their seats.
 There will be two large screens on each side of the stage that will allow guests to capture larger images of you crossing the stage.